 Admission to the Laudare Program:

-There is a $2800 tuition supplement applied to the student’s base tuition to participate in this program.
+There is an annual tuition supplement applied to the student’s base tuition to participate in this program.

 - Application for admission

-- Principal Recommendation Form (to include: attendance record, disciplinary records, as applicable)
+- Principal Recommendation Form, or other school administrator (to include: attendance record, disciplinary records, as applicable)

 - Current IEP, ICEP or SAP